UCI Health first in Orange County to offer ventricular assist devices for patients with end-stage heart failure

 April 24, 2020

-UCI Health is the first health system in Orange County to offer Left Ventricular Assist Device (LVAD) for patients diagnosed with end-stage heart failure.
+UCI Health is the first health system in Orange County to offer a left ventricular assist device (LVAD) for patients diagnosed with end-stage heart failure.

 LVAD is a life-saving treatment for patients with end-stage heart failure who are awaiting heart transplants or those who are not candidates for heart transplant.
 In some cases, the device may be able to help restore a failing heart through rest, eliminating the need for a transplant.